ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 	protected String brand;
 }
 ```

-The next major step is to add a repository and configure the application to use Postgress dialect so JPA can generate compatible DDL.
-The repository is scrary easy, it just extends a base JpaRepository and specify the ID will be a String and the record a ContainerEntity.
+Once we have entity and how it is mapped to a table, the next major step is to add a repository class and configure the application to use Postgress dialect so JPA can generate compatible DDLs.
+The repository is scrary easy, it just extends a base JpaRepository and specifies the primary key used as ID and the type of record as ContainerEntity.

 ```java
 @Repository
 public interface ContainerRepository extends JpaRepository<ContainerEntity,String>{}
 ```

-Spring makes it magic to add save, findById, findAll... operations.
+Spring makes it magic to add save, findById, findAll... operations transparently.
 So now we can @Autowrite the repository and add the tests and the connection between the rest api and the repo.
 The test is in the Junit test class: [PostgreSqlTest](src/test/java/ibm/labs/kc/containermgr/PostgreSqlTest.java).
+In fact for test reason and being able to inject Mockup class in unit test, we inject via contructor.

 ```java
 @Test